JordanDaudu/Dungeons_And_Dragons/README.md

 **Game Over Screen**
 <img src="Photos/Main photo for ReadMe/GameOver.png" alt="Game Over" width="720">

 > Shown when all players are defeated.
-This will show the scores of each player in a descending order.
+This will show the scores of each player in descending order.

 **Victory Screen**
 <img src="Photos/Main photo for ReadMe/Winning.png" alt="Victory Screen" width="720">

 > Displayed when players defeat all enemies.
-This will show the scores of each player in a descending order
+This will show the scores of each player in descending order

 ---